Visual Neuroscience Lab

 May 5, 2025

-After preprocessing your data, probably with fmriprep, it´s time to do your first level GLM (= general linear model).
+After preprocessing your data, it´s time to do your first level GLM (= general linear model).

 In this step, you will compute mean contrast-estimates for predefined contrasts for each subject individually.
 These estimations will be used later in the second level Analysis, where you extract relevant (for your research question/hypothesis) values.